vishalbankar/Business-Insights-360/README.md

 # Business Structure:
 Atliq Hardware has there business in different regions like APAC,NA,LATAM and EU and  have market in different markets.
 For more info visit

-[Know more abot Atliq ] (https://github.com/vishalbankar/Business-Insights-360/blob/main/Atliq_hardware_PPT/Atliq_Hardware.pdf)
+[To Know more abot Atliq click here] (https://github.com/vishalbankar/Business-Insights-360/blob/main/Atliq_hardware_PPT/Atliq_Hardware.pdf)